seco/SmartHome-WeMos-Addons/README.md

 * additional **connectedobjects**: wifi switch, OLED statusdisplay, motion detector, light barrier etc.

 Usage:
-* push: updates variables on smarthome controller via html push (Sensor sends to Controller) and/or
+* push: update variables on smarthome controller via html push (Sensor sends to Controller) and/or
-* pull: updates or metering parameters can be read (and set) via pull requests (Controller asks for updates) and/or
+* pull: update or metering parameters can be read (and set) via pull requests (Controller asks for updates) and/or
 * webinterface for humans

 Pictures: